G20 Summit: AI-generated avatar to welcome world leaders at 'Mother of Democracy' exhibition | Technology

 - India

-The Heads of State and other top leaders will be greeted by an artificial intelligence-generated 'avatar' at the 'Mother of Democracy' exhibition which will be hosted at the Bharat Mandapam to mark the G20 Summit, official sources said on Monday.
+The Heads of State and other top leaders will be greeted by an artificial intelligence-generated 'avatar' at the 'Mother of Democracy' exhibition which will be hosted at the Bharat Mandapam to mark the G20 Summit, official sources have said.

 The exhibition will showcase India's democratic traditions from the ''Vedic period to the modern era'', they said.